 - Call your health care provider right away if you have symptoms that could be endocarditis

 People with the highest risk for bacterial endocarditis need antibiotics before dental visits or certain medical or surgical procedures.
 Ask your provider if you're part of the highest risk group.
 If so, let all your providers know about your risk.

 NIH: National Heart, Lung, and Blood Institute

-- What Are the Signs and Symptoms of Endocarditis?
-(National Heart, Lung, and Blood Institute)
+- Heart Inflammation (National Heart, Lung, and Blood Institute)

 Prevention and Risk Factors

 - Prevention of Infective (Bacterial) Endocarditis: Wallet Card (American Heart Association) - PDF

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

 - Article: Elucidating common pathogenic transcriptional networks in infective endocarditis and sepsis: integrated...

 - Article: Healthcare exposures and associated risk of endocarditis after open-heart cardiac valve...